 noting

 that § 48 of the WSIS Declaration of Principles recognized that: "The Internet has evolved into a global facility available to the public and its governance should constitute a core issue of the Information Society agenda.
 The international management of the Internet should be multilateral, transparent and democratic, with the full involvement of governments, the private sector, civil society and international organizations.
 It should ensure an equitable distribution of resources, facilitate access for all and ensure a stable and secure functioning of the Internet, taking into account multilingualism",

+that many countries believe that there are historical imbalances related to IPv4 allocation;

 recognizing

 a) that the second phase of WSIS (Tunis, November 2005) identified ITU as the possible moderator/facilitator for the following WSIS Action Lines from the Plan of Action: C2 (Information and communication infrastructure) and C5 (Building confidence and security in use of the ICTs);

-b) that the Plenipotentiary Conference (Antalya, 2006) entrusted the ITU Telecommunication Standardization Sector (ITU-T) with a range of activities aimed at implementing the WSIS (Tunis, 2005) outcomes, a number of those activities having to do with Internet-related issues;
+b) that the Plenipotentiary Conference (Guadalajara, 2010) entrusted the ITU Telecommunication Standardization Sector (ITU-T) with a range of activities aimed at implementing the WSIS (Tunis, 2005) outcomes, a number of those activities having to do with Internet-related issues;

-c) Resolution 102 (Rev. Antalya, 2006) of the Plenipotentiary Conference on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;
+c) Resolution 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

+d) Resolution 178 (Guadalajara, 2010) of the Plenipotentairy Conference on ITU’s role in organising the work on technical aspects of telecommunication networks to support the interent

+e) Resolution 180 (Guadalajara, 2010) of the Plenipotentairy Conference on faciliatating the transition from IPv6 to IPv6

-d) that management of the registration and allocation of Internet domain names and addresses must fully reflect the geographical nature of the Internet, taking into account an equitable balance of interests of all stakeholders,
+f) that management of the registration and allocation of Internet domain names and addresses must fully reflect the geographical nature of the Internet, taking into account an equitable balance of interests of all stakeholders,

+g) that IPv4 to IPv6 migration is an important issue for Member States and Sector Members

 taking into account